medplum/medplum/packages/docs/docs/careplans/reference-ranges.md

 To handle this, the [`ObservationDefinition`](/docs/api/fhir/resources/observationdefinition) resource allows for defining reference ranges that can be either tailored to specific patient demographics or universally applied.

-The table below describes which patient attributes can be used to target reference ranges.
+The table below describes which patient attributes can be used to target reference ranges:

 | **Attribute**       | Element                            | **Type**        | Code System                                                                                              | Example |
 | ------------------- | ---------------------------------- | --------------- | -------------------------------------------------------------------------------------------------------- | ------- |